burlachenkok/exploring-python3/python3-note.md

 Common examples of standard decorators that can be observed in Python codes are:

 * [@staticmethod](https://docs.python.org/3/library/functions.html#staticmethod) - which is a class method that **does not** receive an implicit first argument as a reference to the class object.
 * [@classmethod](https://docs.python.org/3/library/functions.html#classmethod) - which is a class method that **does** receive an implicit first argument as a reference to the class object.
-Therefor the "class method" has as an implicit first argument which is a class type.
+Therefore, the "class method" has as an implicit first argument, which is a class type.
 * [@property](https://docs.python.org/3/library/functions.html#property) - this is a decorator for properties. (see [Appendix Object Orientated Design Patterns in Technical Note From C++98 to C++2x.](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#object-orientated-design-patterns)) that turns the method into a "getter" for a read-only attribute with the same name.

 ## Classes in Python

 Classes provide a means of bundling data and functionality together.
-In C++ terminology the data members in Python are public, and all member functions are virtual and public.
+In C++ terminology, the data members in Python are public, and all member functions are virtual and public.

 The method function is declared with an **explicit** first argument representing the object, provided implicitly by the method call and by convention, typically called `self`.
-For comparison traditionally in C++, the reference to the object is not declared by the programmer and the pointer to the object is accessible through `this`.
-Only recently in C++23 the alternative syntax with explicit declaring `this` object has been added into the language.
+For comparison, traditionally in C++, the reference to the object is not declared by the programmer, and the pointer to the object is accessible through `this`.
+Only recently, in C++23, the alternative syntax with explicitly declaring the `this` object has been added to the language.
 See [Technical Note.
 From C++98 to C++2x/C++23 - Language Features](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#10-ref-qualified-methods-from-c11-and-more-about-explicit-object-parameter-from-c23).

 Like in C++, most built-in operators with special syntax can be redefined for class instances.

-Unlike C++ built-in types in Python can be used as base classes for extension by the user.
+Unlike C++, built-in types in Python can be used as base classes for extension by the user.

-To inspect if the object is an instance of some class you can use [isinstance(obj, classinfo)](https://docs.python.org/3/library/functions.html#isinstance) which is the analog of C++ [dynamic_cast](https://en.cppreference.com/w/cpp/language/dynamic_cast).
+To inspect if the object is an instance of some class, you can use [isinstance(obj, classinfo)](https://docs.python.org/3/library/functions.html#isinstance), which is the analog of C++ [dynamic_cast](https://en.cppreference.com/w/cpp/language/dynamic_cast).

-To inspect class relationships you can use [issubclass(classDerived, classBase)](https://docs.python.org/3/library/functions.html#issubclass).
+To inspect class relationships, you can use [issubclass(classDerived, classBase)](https://docs.python.org/3/library/functions.html#issubclass).
 This functionality is absent by design in C++.
 The C++ style says if you need it, you should implement it and pay for it with computing time and memory.

 ```python
 class A(int): pass